gregtemp/smallbrains/README.md

 # smallbrains
-Jitter Library for small ML tasks

-Collaboration of Greg Debicki and Stephen Lombardi
+Collaboration of Greg Debicki (woulg) and Stephen Lombardi (wireframe wolves) - A Jitter Library for small ML tasks